hikeventures/hikeventures.github.io/_posts/2015-05-7-best-tents-for-backpacking-and-packrafting.markdown

 The Soulo is the best 1-person tent for harsh weather conditions while the Unna is more versatile, bigger and a bit lighter than the Soulo.

 To sum it up.
 As a 1 or 2-person non-freestanding tent I would choose the MSR Hubba Hubba NX and as a 1-person freestanding tent the Hilleberg Unna with a seperate inner mesh tent provided by Hilleberg.
-As a winter tent I would probably choose the Kaitum, Nammatj, Nallo or Akto.
+As a winter tent I would probably choose the Kaitum, Nammatj or Nallo.